vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

 Quick Start
 ###########

-The usage of EasyVVUQ with EasyPJ is very similar to the typical usage of EasyVVUQ.
+The usage of EasyVVUQ with EasyVVUQ-QCGPJ is very similar to the typical usage of EasyVVUQ.
 In the same way as it is in a regular EasyVVUQ script, the user defines the Campaign object and configures it to use specific encoders, decoders, samplers.
 The identical is also the part of